Koenigsegg Gemera

 The Koenigsegg Gemera is a limited production four-seat plug-in hybrid grand tourer (or 2-door sports saloon) manufactured by the Swedish automobile manufacturer Koenigsegg.
 It was unveiled on 3 March 2020 at an online broadcast by Koenigsegg at the cancelled Geneva Motor Show.
+The name is a combination of the Swedish words ge and mera, which translate to "give more".